LanguageTool is a proofreading software that checks the grammar, style, and spelling in over 20 languages.

 LanguageTool leaves a good first impression.
 It starts checking for errors as you start typing.

-You can also create your personal directory and add words in it.
-This is helpful because no proofreading tool can give a green light to technical terms like systemd, iptables and brand names like WireGuard.
+You can also create your personal dictionary and add words to it.
+This is helpful because no proofreading tool can give the green light to technical terms like systemd, iptables, and brand names like WireGuard.
 To avoid these words labeled as spelling mistakes, add them to your personal dictionary.

 You may edit your personal dictionary from your LanguageTool account.